-If you are willing to drive or take the bus about ten-minutes away, just off the highway in nearby Louisville, CO are some less expensive chain motel options.
+If you are willing to drive or take the bus about ten minutes away, just off the highway in nearby Louisville, CO is some less expensive chain moteloptions.

 Just outside of town, there is the Boulder Adventure Lodge geared towards outdoor enthusiasts with a shuttle service available.

 Of course, Air BnB is always an option, too.

 Prefer camping?
 While there is no camping in Boulder proper, this map shows commercial, public and dispersed camping options throughout Boulder county and nearby.
 This map shows a few other ones as well.